 According to a survey by LeanData, 84% of professionals agree that revenue is a shared responsibility across multiple departments.

-While most companies understand the need, according to the same survey nearly 40% of respondents don’t feel their companies are meeting that need.
+While most companies understand the need, nearly 40% of respondents don't feel their companies are meeting that need.

 Organizational alignment that centers around the Deal Desk means that all members of the GTM organization, across multiple departments,

-Measuring organizational alignment as a metric is a bit tricky, but when we look at the things that can go wrong when an organization is misaligned, we get a better understanding of what to look for.
+Measuring organizational alignment as a metric is a bit tricky.
+Still, when we look at the things that can go wrong when an organization is misaligned, we better understand what to look for.